Skip to main content

 Frequently Asked Questions

-How To Become An Accountant Mona Stephens“Accounting is a great major because there are so many options," said Mona Stephens, accounting faculty lead at Southern New Hampshire University.
+Mona Stephens, an accounting faculty lead at SNHU“Accounting is a great major because there are so many options," said Mona Stephens, accounting faculty lead at Southern New Hampshire University.
 "Everyone’s career path is a bit different.
 Do you want to go into public accounting, work within an organization as a management accountant, do taxes, work in government or a nonprofit, be an auditor?"

 Like many professions, accounting has evolved with growing advances in technology.
 But at its core, Stephens said, it's always been about "telling the financial stories of a person or organization to allow for informed decision making."